 If a business is willing to say, “We might not be the best choice for you, and here’s why,” your prospects will see that you value their happiness more than taking their money.
 Might you lose a few customers along the way?
 You could, but for those who appreciate your honesty, this can send a powerful message that your company is trustworthy.
 And remember, we’re going for brand evangelists here, not one-time purchasers who buy your products and then forget about you.
 You want to make their experience working with you memorable.

-IMPACT partner and author of They Ask, You AnswerMarcus Sheridan found out how effective this honest approach to content marketing could be when his business was on the brink of bankruptcy and he had to do something quickly or lose it all.
+IMPACT partner and author of They Ask, You AnswerMarcus Sheridan found out how effective this honest approach to a content marketing strategy could be when his business was on the brink of bankruptcy and he had to do something quickly or lose it all.

 Seemingly overnight, his company’s near failure became a success story, and web traffic, leads, and sales skyrocketed.

 By going through this process and seeing the incredible results firsthand, he learned that by sharing everything you know about your products and services in an open and honest way — even discussing your faults and competition — not only does the content you produce please search engines, helping your potential customers find your company, but it also helps customers understand whether your company is the right fit for their needs.
+That's when he started to refine his approach to a content marketing strategy to create tangible results in list time.

 Blog articles, which are an integral part of any content marketing strategy, aren’t the only formats you should be working with and creating.